tomasmcm/dttm-proxy/README.md

 # Don't Think Too Much (DTTM) Proxy

 Qwen/QwQ-32B is a great model, but it tends to think for a long time.
-OpenAI models have a reasoning_effort parameter, Anthropic models have a thinking.budget_tokens option, however, with open-source llms there isn't a builting system to decide for how long and for how many tokens the llm thinks.
+OpenAI models have a reasoning_effort parameter, Anthropic models have a thinking.budget_tokens option, however, with open-source llms there isn't a built-in system to decide for how long and for how many tokens the llm thinks.

 ## Quickstart